wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

     );
 ```

-Now you can simply loop through the `books` object using `forEach` [method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach), and access each book individually.
+Now you can loop through the `books` object using something like the `forEach` [method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach), and access each book individually.

 ```
     allBooks.fetch().done(